makinacorpus/django-mapentity/docs/customization.rst

 First one is to create a template for a model only.

-    In your museum project, you can override the CSS used to style the export by creating a file named ``museum_detail_pdftemplate.css`` in ``main/templates/main``.
+    In your museum project, you can override the CSS used to style the export by creating a file named ``museum_detail_pdf.css`` in ``main/templates/main``.
-    Refer to the CSS documentation and ``mapentity_detail_pdftemplate.css``.
+    Refer to the CSS documentation and ``mapentity_detail_pdf.css``.

-    Note that, in the ``mapentity_detail_pdftemplate.html``, the CSS file is included instead of linked to take advantage of the Django template generation.
+    Note that, in the ``mapentity_detail_pdf.html``, the CSS file is included instead of linked to take advantage of the Django template generation.

-    Same as the CSS, you can override mapentity_detail_pdftemplate.html by creating a file named ``musuem_detail_pdftemplate.html``.
+    Same as the CSS, you can override mapentity_detail_pdf.html by creating a file named ``musuem_detail_pdf.html``.
-    Again, refer to ``mapentity_detail_pdftemplate.html``.
+    Again, refer to ``mapentity_detail_pdf.html``.

-    If you create another model and need to override his template, the template should be of the form ``templates/appname/modelname_detail_pdftemplate.html`` with appname the name of your Django app and modelname the name of your model.
+    If you create another model and need to override his template, the template should be of the form ``templates/appname/modelname_detail_pdf.html`` with appname the name of your Django app and modelname the name of your model.

 The second way overrides these templates for all your models.

     you need to create a sub-directory named ``mapentity`` in ``main/templates``.
-    Then you can create a file named ``override_detail_pdftemplate.html``(or ``.css``) and it will be used for all your models if a specific template is not provided.
+    Then you can create a file named ``override_detail_pdf.html``(or ``.css``) and it will be used for all your models if a specific template is not provided.